2005 American League Division Series: Game 1

 The Yankees were able to get to AL Cy Young Award winner Bartolo Colón early.
 Three two-out singles loaded the bases in the top of the first, then rookie Robinson Canó lifted a line drive over the reaching hand of left fielder Garret Anderson.
 The double would clear the bases, giving the Yankees a 3–0 lead.
 Next inning, Derek Jeter singled with two outs, moved to second on a hit-by-pitch, and scored on Jason Giambi's single.
 Though Colón and Scot Shields held the Yankees scoreless for the rest of the game, starter Mike Mussina pitched 5 2/3 innings.
-Bengie Molina's home run in the seventh off of Tanyon Sturtze put the Angels on the board.
+Bengie Molina's home run in the seventh off Tanyon Sturtze put the Angels on the board.
 In the ninth, Mariano Rivera walked Vladimir Guerrero with one out.
 After stealing second, Guerrero scored on Darin Erstad's single, but Rivera retired the next two batters to give the Yankees a 1–0 series lead.